Cayden2606/Cayden2606.github.io/content/projects/Website/index.md

 ---
 title: Web Design
-summary: Welcome to my scrambled egg rice mockup website!
+summary: Welcome to my scrambled egg rice mock-up website!
 This project is a front-end showcase for a modern and user-friendly online food ordering platform, highlighting our signature Hong Kong-style scrambled egg rice bowls.
 date: 2024-01-09

 # Featured image